 Items are listed horizontally as opposed to the regular vertical list, i.e.:

 Shakespeare has written a lot of classics that are: Macbeth, Hamlet, Othello, King Lear, Twelfth Night, Romeo and Juliet, The Merchant of Venice, The Winter’s Tale.

 Use a colon between the first part of the sentence and the list.
 If the list is a part of a sentence, don’t use a colon before the first item of the list.

 MLA Format Rules...Summarized

-- Make sure there is a margin of 1 inch from the top, bottom and the sides.
+- Make sure there is a margin of 1 inch from the top, bottom, and sides.

-- The paragraph should start 1 and a half inch from the left margin.
+- The paragraph should start one and a half-inch from the left margin.

 - Use any type of font but make sure there is a visible difference between the regular and italicized font.